NWCCU Mechanical Engineering Assessment

 1. Direct: Instructor Course Assessment – assessment of student coursework (exams, projects, lab exercises, reports, etc.)

-2. Indirect: Graduating Senior Survey
+2. Indirect: Graduating Senior Survey and Feedback from the MAE Industrial Advisory Board

 Instructor Course Assessment

-• Goal 1: at least 70% of the students will perform at a level of 3 or above.
+The ME program has a goal for attainment of each performance indicator of at least 85% of the students performing at a level of 3 or above.

 Graduating Student Survey